EmilyGraceLB/Week9Practical1/README.md

 If you are asked if you should install something, enter `y`.

 When installation is complete, you will see a message that gives you three commands to run.
-Follow these instructions and run each command in the VS Code terminal.
+Run each command in the VS Code terminal.
 Wait for each command to finish running before entering the next command.

 If all goes well, you will get output that includes a "local" server URL, likely `http://localhost:5173`.
 Copy the URL shown in your terminal and open it in Chrome.

 Explanation of the commands:
 - `cd my-vite-app` The "cd" command changes the working folder of the terminal.
 In this case it moves the terminal inside the folder created when the Vite project was created.
-- `npm install` This command installs a suite of dependencies needed to run a Vite project.
+- `npm install` This command installs dependencies (libraries, packages) needed to run a Vite project.
 Look inside your app folder and you should see, among other things, a folder called `node-modules`.
 This folder contains all the installed dependencies.
 Do not edit or move it!
 - `npm run dev` This command starts the Vite development server so you can view your website in your browser as you work on it.

 ### Step 2 - explore the files created in the previous step